Erimelowo/OpenVR-Dynamic-Resolution/README.md

 - Extract the .zip
 - Launch `OpenVR-Dynamic-Resolution.exe`

-Make sure to check the Settings Descriptions below, especially to auto-start the program with SteamVR.

 ## Settings Descriptions

 Settings are found in the `settings.ini` file.
 Do not rename that file.
 It should be located in the same folder as your executable file (`OpenVR-Dynamic-Resolution.exe`).